-Jill Duggar’s Husband Derick Dillard Regains Health But Criticized For Twitter Scandal, Finances & New House
+Jill Duggar’s Husband Derick Dillard Regains Health But Criticized For Twitter Scandal, Finances, & New House

 — Derick Dillard (@derick4Him) August 3, 2017

 One fan speculated that Derick’s pay “got cut like Josh after his comments about transgenders.”
-Josh Duggar, the eldest of Duggar kids, was banned from appearing on his family’s TLC show after it was discovered that he molested five underage girls.
+Josh Duggar, the eldest of the Duggar kids, was banned from appearing on his family’s TLC show after it was discovered that he molested five underage girls.

 Do you think Jill Duggar and Derick Dillard will ever be able to escape the scrutiny of their Counting On fans?
 Let us know in the comments below!